 public’s interest, which includes holding

 We need to learn more and do more.

 Help the Trust Project conduct

 develop better tools for newsrooms.

 Better yet: Share #TheTrustProject

 The Trust Project’s initial funder was Craig Newmark, founder of craigslist, as part of the Trustworthy Journalism Initiative of Craig Newmark Philanthropies.
 Google was an early financial supporter as well.
-The project is also funded by the Democracy Fund, the John S. and James L. Knight Foundation, and the Markkula Foundation.
-Santa Clara University’s Markkula Center for Applied Ethics in Silicon Valley served as our incubator until March 2019.
+The project is also funded by the Democracy Fund, the John S. and James L. Knight Foundation and Facebook.